ktamashun/Callisto/readme.md

 ### Create a Twitter app

 First go to https://apps.twitter.com/ and create a new Twitter app.
-To authenticate to the Twitter Streaming API you are going to need a `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN`, `ACCESS_TOKEN_SECRET`.
+To authenticate to the Twitter Streaming API you will need a `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN` and an `ACCESS_TOKEN_SECRET`.
 These can be found on the Keys and access tokens tab within your application.

 ### Running the examples

 The examples can be found in the `examples` directory.

 The directory contains a sample config file: `env.sample.php`.
-Use this to create a local one: `env.local.php` and fill in the `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN`, `ACCESS_TOKEN_SECRET` constants with your applications.
+Use this to create a local one called `env.local.php` and fill in the `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN` and `ACCESS_TOKEN_SECRET` constants with the ones from your application.

-The esiest way to run the examples is to use a [Docker](https://www.docker.com/) container:
+The esiest way to run the examples is to use a [Docker](https://www.docker.com/) container.
+Run this command from the project's root directory:

 `$ docker run -it --rm -v $(pwd):/www/ -w /www/examples php:7.1-alpine php filter_example.php`